 - Make sure water and weather conditions are safe before entering the water.
 Cold water reduces body heat 25 times faster than air at the same temperature.
 Local waterways can be cold enough to cause serious harm.
 Wearing a life jacket increases your survival time.

 - Be careful.
 There are no lifeguards on duty at our recreation sites.

-- Stay connected with Chelan PUD through our Outage and Alerts Web page, Twitter and Facebook to learn if there are any potential or expected changes in river operations.
+- Stay connected with Chelan PUD through our Safety and Outage Web page, Twitter and Facebook to learn if there are any potential or expected changes in river operations.